ccampbell/mousetrap/README.md

 # Mousetrap

-Mousetrap is a simple library for handling keyboard shortcuts in Javascript.
+Mousetrap is a simple library for handling keyboard shortcuts in JavaScript.

 It is licensed under the Apache 2.0 license.